Benefits of Lunges Exercise

 6. If done quickly, lunges can increase heart rate and calorie burn more than squats or other exercises

-8. Improves athletic performance (running, jumping, cutting)
+8. Improves a Celtic performance (running, jumping, cutting)

 9. Great for conditioning and weight loss by keeping your heart rate elevated

-Benefits of lunges and squat:
+Benefits of lunges and squats:

-1. Increases overall leg strength and power
+1. Increases all leg strength and power

 3. They can help you to achieve those skinny jeans

-5. Helps to strengthen the hips and glutes which helps with running, jumping, and lifting heavier weights
+5. Helps to strengthen the hips and glutes, which helps with running, jumping, and lifting heavier weights

 7. Improves athleticism and coordination